 - Build a Large Enclosure

-If you are placing a male gecko in the enclosure, the space must be very large to give females their own space.
+If you are placing a male in the enclosure, the space must be very large to give females their own space.

 Here is a table for you that will tell you the minimum enclosure size.

-No. Of Crested Geckos | Enclosure Size |
+Number of: | Enclosure Size |

 2 females | 30 gallons |